indigo-dc/synergy-doc/doc/admin.md

 please patch the the file `/usr/lib/python2.7/site-packages/synergy_service-1.0.0-py2.7.egg-info/requires.txt` by removing the versions after the dependencies.

 ## The Synergy configuration file
-Synergy must be configured properly filling the _synergy.conf_ and _synergy_scheduler.conf_ configuration files in _/etc/synergy/_.
+Synergy must be configured properly by filling the _synergy.conf_ and _synergy_scheduler.conf_ configuration files in _/etc/synergy/_.
 To apply the changes of any configuration parameter, the Synergy service must be restarted.

 This is an example of the **synergy.conf** configuration file: